Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Introduction

 Nonetheless, scale-resolving simulations, i.e., direct numerical simulation (DNS) and large-eddy simulation (LES), are generally prohibitively costly, especially for tasks that require many simulations such as control, design, optimization, or uncertainty quantification \cite{sanderse_non-linearly_2020}.
 Hence, reduced-order models (ROMs) seek to alleviate the computational costs by projecting the high-dimensional system, also known as full-order model (FOM), to a reduced subspace \cite{leblond_optimal_2011, reyes_projection-based_2020,prakash_projection-based_2024}, which depends on the construction of a basis.
 The methodology used for constructing this basis depends mostly on the characteristics of the problem, i.e., in an unsteady case where no parameters are involved, usually this basis is built as a set of Proper Orthogonal Decomposition (POD) modes from a matrix of snapshots \cite{lumley_structure_1967,sirovich_turbulence_1987,holmes_turbulence_1996}, while in a case where the problem is parameter-based, this basis is built based on a (greedy) Reduced Basis algorithm \cite{quarteroni_numerical_2007,manzoni_efficient_2014}.
 However, the procedure after constructing the basis is equivalent.
 For more details, the reader is referred to \citet{lassila_model_2014}.

 Beyond timestep control at the FOM level, several contributions have addressed adaptive or stability-aware strategies in the reduced-order modeling framework. \citet{amsallem_stabilization_2012} proposed interpolation and stabilization techniques for parametric ROMs, emphasizing the importance of maintaining spectral consistency of the reduced operators.
 Their work highlighted the importance of maintaining consistency between the ROM and FOM eigenvalues to ensure numerical robustness.
-Nevertheless, this stabilization strategy does not explicitly link timestep adaptivity to linear stability theory, nor does it exploit the exact spectral information that can be computed efficiently at a reduced scale. \citet{rezaian_global_2021} demonstrated that analyzing and reassigning the eigenvalues of the reduced system's linear operator provides an effective means to control instability while preserving dominant dynamical features, establishing spectral analysis as a central tool for stability-aware model reduction.
+Nevertheless, this stabilization strategy does not explicitly link timestep adaptivity to linear stability theory, nor does it exploit the exact spectral information that can be computed efficiently at a reduced scale.
+Building on the concept of using the eigenvalues of the linear operator to guide subspace rotation {\cite{balajewicz2016minimal}}, \citet{rezaian_global_2021} demonstrated that analyzing and reassigning the eigenvalues of the reduced system's linear operator provides an effective means to control instability while preserving dominant dynamical features, establishing spectral analysis as a central tool for stability-aware model reduction.